ownego/polaris-vue/docs/components/ResourceList/README.md

   - fileName: Default.vue
     title: Default
     description: A resource list with simple items and no bulk actions, sorting, or filtering.
-  # - fileName: resource-list-with-empty-state.tsx
+  - fileName: WithEmptyState.vue
+    frameHeight: 700
-  #   title: With empty state
+    title: With empty state
-  #   description: Use to explain the purpose of a list of resources when no resources exist yet.
+    description: Use to explain the purpose of a list of resources when no resources exist yet.
 This allows a smooth transition from a list in a loading state to a list where zero, one, or many resources exist.
   - fileName: WithSectionsAndNoBulkActions.vue
     title: With selection and no bulk actions
     description: A resource list with simple items and selection.